ksk-S/ModellingHallucinations/README.md

 ### Examples
 We provide here four different examples as a starting point.
 Feel free to be creative and fork away to produce even cooler results!

+All the script calls [image_generation.sh](image_generation.sh) which defines all the parameters and call [act_max2.py](act_max2.py).

-[1_activate_output.sh](1_activate_output.sh): Optimizing codes to activate *output* neurons of the [CaffeNet DNN](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet) trained on ImageNet dataset.
+[1_veridical_perception.sh](1_veridical_perception.sh): Optimizing codes to activate *output* neurons of the [CaffeNet DNN](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet) trained on ImageNet dataset.
 This script synthesizes images for 5 example neurons.
 * Running `./1_activate_output.sh` produces this result:

 <p align="center">
     <img src="examples/1_veridical.jpg" width=500px>
 </p>

-[2_activate_output_placesCNN.sh](2_activate_output_placesCNN.sh): Optimizing codes to activate *output* neurons of a different network, here [AlexNet DNN](http://places.csail.mit.edu/) trained on [MIT Places205](http://places.csail.mit.edu/) dataset.
+[2_complex_neurological.sh](2_complex_neurological.sh): Optimizing codes to activate *output* neurons of a different network, here [AlexNet DNN](http://places.csail.mit.edu/) trained on [MIT Places205](http://places.csail.mit.edu/) dataset.
 The same prior used here produces the best images for AlexNet architecture trained on different datasets.
 It also works on other architectures but the image quality might degrade (see Sec.
 3.3 in [our paper](http://arxiv.org/abs/1605.09304)).
 * Running `./2_activate_output_placesCNN.sh` produces this result:

 <p align="center">
     <img src="examples/2_complex_neuro.jpg" width=500px>
 </p>

-[3_start_from_real_image.sh](3_start_from_real_image.sh): Instead of starting from a random code, this example starts from a code of a real image (here, an image of a red bell pepper) and optimizes it to increase the activation of the "bell pepper" neuron.
+[3_complex_CBS.sh](3_complex_CBS.sh): Instead of starting from a random code, this example starts from a code of a real image (here, an image of a red bell pepper) and optimizes it to increase the activation of the "bell pepper" neuron.
 * Depending on the hyperparameter settings, one could produce images near or far the initialization code (e.g. ending up with a *green* pepper when starting with a red pepper).
 * The `debug` option in the script is enabled allowing one to visualize the activations of intermediate images.
 * Running `./3_start_from_real_image.sh` produces this result: